- 1) The issue

 Any SME-sized business is already an Ecosystem in itself.
 Like a pond in the countryside, its preservation is beneficial in many ways.

-And sometimes it only appears to us when the company disappears.
+And sometimes they only appear when the company disappears.

 If the subsidy helps to maintain this Ecosystem, so much the better.
 But even if the subsidy is a success, average or brilliant, some questions arise on 3 levels: